telerik/blazor-docs/components/rootcomponent/overview.md

 # TelerikRootComponent Overview

 The `TelerikRootComponent` is a special component in Telerik UI for Blazor.
-Its placement and configuration will affect all its child Telerik Blazor components.
+Its placement and configuration affects all other Telerik Blazor components.
 This article describes the purpose and usage of `TelerikRootComponent`.

 ## Purpose